-With the cable attached to the capstans (to prevent rotation) rotate the rotatub fully clockwise while looking down upon it.
-It should rotate with moderate to light force.
-To readjust the rotation force, remove the tub by removing the (4) lock nuts and washers in the tub, and loosen the four adjustment screws to apply white lithium based grease to the upper and lower platen plates.
-Tighten the screws evenly until 8-10 lbs. force is required to slip the adjustable platen while measuring the force with a spring scale as shown below.
+With the cable attached to the capstans (to prevent rotation) rotate the Rotatub fully counter clockwise while looking down upon it.
+It should rotate with moderate to light force (1-2 lbs.) at the outer diameter of the Rotatub.
+To adjust the rotation force, remove the tub by removing the (4) lock nuts and washers in the tub, and adjust the four adjustment screws until 5-6 lbs. force is required to slip the adjustable platen while measuring the force with a spring scale as shown below.
+To re-lubricate the platen use MIL-G-81322 Grease on the upper and lower surfaces of the bronze disc.